johnz1104/stochastic-neural-operator/README.md

 ## Usage

-You can use `main.py` to generate data and train the model for either the 1D Burgers or 2D Navier-Stokes equations.
+`main.py` can be used to generate data and train the model for either the 1D Burgers or 2D Navier-Stokes equations.

 ### Data Generation